Percy Pickard: 161 (Special Duties) Squadron

 On 1 October 1942 Pickard was posted as CO of the No. 161 Squadron, a clandestine special duties squadron involved in supporting the resistance movement in occupied Europe.
-Pickard took over from Edward 'Mouse' Fielden.
-Fielden was moved to station commander of the field they were operating out of, RAF Tempsford.
+Pickard took over from Edward Fielden who was moved to station commander of the airfield they were operating out of, RAF Tempsford.
 In taking over 161 Squadron Pickard had a significant load of administrative duties.
 These he directed his aide to handle, giving his aide responsibility for all his official correspondence and reports.

 Despite his laid back appearance, Pickard was a very active commanding officer, who wanted his men flying missions.
 In the eight months prior to Pickard, 161 Squadron ran 10 successful Lysander operations, delivering 15 agents and taking 10 men out.
 The tempo at Tempsford increased with Pickard's arrival.
 In the first three months Pickard's group had managed 11 successful operations, delivering 20 agents and taking out 14.
 RAF Historian Chris Ward remarked: "Pick knew only how to lead from the front, and he would carry out numerous daring single handed flights in Lysanders to drop and pick up agents in France on behalf of the SOE and SIS organizations."

 In his time there Pickard gathered a talented team of pilots around him, including Hugh Verity, Frank Rymills, Peter Vaughan-Fowler and Jim McCairns.
 Pickard was keen to fly missions, and took part in many of the 'moonlight operations'.
 After some months of service together Hugh Verity, the officer commanding 161's 'A' Flight, remarked wryly to his wife: "I am being restrained from personal effort by Pick, who thinks I have been hogging.
 I like that, coming from him, the biggest hog of the lot".
 In the case of Rymills, the two men met following a near mishap.
 Rymills had just completed a supply drop mission for their sister squadron 138, and was taxiing his Halifax off the tarmac when he nearly ran Pickard down.
 Seeing him later in the officer's lounge, the two got on about flying.
 Pickard challenged, saying "Any clot can fly four engines.
 Why don't you try to do some real flying with us?"
 Rymills was a highly confident pilot, and took to Pickard straight away.
 That evening he packed up his gear and moved over to 161.